 - Demanding jobs

-- Underlying medical conditions like obstructive sleep apnea, depression, and hormone imbalances, etc.
+- Underlying conditions such as sleep apnea, depression and hormone imbalances, etc.

 Sleep deprived individuals exhibit the following signs and symptoms.